Luka Sammalisto: 2025

 Sammalisto switched to US Racing for 2025, beginning his season in the Formula Winter Series, where he contested the first and last rounds of the season, taking a best result of fourth in race two at Algarve.
 Sammalisto then returned to the Italian F4 Championship for the rest of the year, in which he started off the season with a seventh-place finish at Misano.
-Following a best result of ninth at Vallelunga, Sammalisto scored his maiden series podium by finishing second in race three at Monza.
-In the following three rounds, Sammalisto scored a best result of fifth at both Mugello and Barcelona, before ending the year with back-to-back third place finishes at Misano en route to an eighth-place points finish.
+Following a best result of ninth at Vallelunga, he scored his maiden series podium by finishing second in race three at Monza.
+In the following three rounds, Sammalisto scored a best result of fifth at both Mugello and Barcelona, before ending the year with back-to-back third-place finishes at Misano en route to an eighth-place points finish.

 Formula Regional

-Sammalisto will step up to the Formula Regional European Championship in 2026 with Trident.
+Sammalisto was initially set to step up to the Formula Regional European Championship in 2026 with Trident.
+However, due to undisclosed reasons, he was replaced by Kai Daryanani for the season.